 With nearly nine percent of the United States population struggling with some form of substance abuse, social work specializing in addiction play an extremely important role in today’s society.
 Ideal candidates for these positions should have a very strong interest in both counseling services and behavioral sciences.
 In addition, substance abuse counselors work with a firm understanding of human ethics and be strongly dedicated to helping others.

 Day in the Life of an Addiction Social Worker

-Substance abuse social workers also have a clear understanding of what addiction really is: a disease.
+Licensed substance abuse social workers also have a clear understanding of what addiction really is: a disease.
 They know, for example, that a person does not choose to become addicted to a substance or behavior.
 Addiction doesn’t result because of a lack of willpower or a poor sense of right and wrong.
 It’s an indiscriminant, chronic, relapsing brain disease that results in an overwhelming craving for, and inability to regulate indulgence in, a particular substance or behavior.
 Over time, the brain of an addict actually changes.
 Professionals specializing in substance abuse understand that changing it back can’t happen overnight, no matter how much a person may want it to.

 Although drugs and alcohol make up a significant portion of the country’s substance abuse problem, there are many other types of addiction.
 People are capable of becoming addicted to materials and/or behaviors, both of which a substance abuse counselor must learn to recognize and treat.
 Some of the most common substances and activities than can result in compulsive behavior and dependency are: